NATIONAL METROLOGICAL SYSTEM DEVELOPMENT ACT,

 Section 10.
 The Chairman, the Vice-chairman, members of the Board and the sub-committee shall receive meeting allowances and remunerations in accordance with the rules prescribed by the Council of Ministers.

 Section 11.
-For the promotion of using equipment, devices and reference materials having the accuracy in accordance with the international standard used for performing measurement, the Minister shall have the power to issue notifications, by and with the advice of the Board, as follows:
+For the promotion of using equipments, devices and reference materials having the accuracy in accordance with the international standard used for performing measurement, the Minister shall have the power to issue notifications, by and with the advice of the Board, as follows: